kevinmatthes/docs-snippets/README.md

 All of the systems have in common that they generate the intended documentation from the source code of the project, evaluating some certain comments placed in there.
-Furthermore, they might be instructed to mind certain settings when writing the documentation, one of the most common settings therefore is the actual output directory.
+Furthermore, they might be instructed to mind certain settings when writing the documentation; one of the most common settings therefore is the actual output directory.
 Systems like Haddock and JavaDoc accept such settings as command line arguments when called, Doxygen, in contrast, reads the preferences from a configuration file.

-Not only these configurations, no matter processed whether by command line arguments or by configuration files, but also the documenting comments, often named "docstrings" will produce redundancy since most of the content will be equal for numerous projects.
+Not only these configurations, no matter if processed whether by command line arguments or by configuration files, but also the documenting comments, often named "docstrings", will produce redundancy since most of the content will be equal for numerous projects.

 The purpose of this repository is it therefore to provide some frequently used configuration settings and docstring patterns for several languages and documentation systems.
-They can be considered sample templates but also be adjusted to the needs of a certain project and / or repository.
+They can be considered sample templates but also be adjusted to the needs of a certain project and / or repository which binds this one as a submodule.

 <!----------------------------------------------------------------------------->